educast.cc

 Notes

-Structured markdown notes the audio was written from — readable as a standalone briefing.
+Structured notes the audio was written from — readable as a standalone briefing.

 Cheat sheet

-A compressed mental model: the hook, the entities, the spine of the argument, and the anchor facts.
+A compressed mental model: the hook, the entities, the spine of the argument, the anchor facts.

 Sources & audit